kim-hyunjin/create-next-web3/README.md

 # Create Next Web3

-This CLI tool enables you to quickly start building a new Next.js application, with ethers, wagmi, typescript, typechain, prettier settings.
+This CLI tool enables you to quickly start building a new Next.js application, with ethers, wagmi, typescript,  prettier settings.

 ```bash
 npx create-next-web3